-Markham has a wealth of cultural heritage resources within its boundaries.
-While having been inhabited for over 11,000 years by Aboriginal peoples including ancestors of the Huron-Wendat, Iroquois (Haudensaunee) and Anishnabeck Mississauga people, Markham also has a strong rural and colonial heritage, originating as an agricultural community served by the distinct villages of Unionville, Markham, Milliken and Thornhill.
-Remnants of this history remain to this day.
+The City of Markham has a strong rural heritage, originating as an agricultural community served by the distinct villages of Unionville, Markham, Milliken and Thornhill.
+Prior to European settlement, the major watercourses running through Markham provided trade routes and food sources for First Nations peoples and remnants of their existence remain to this day.
 Recognizing and preserving this cultural heritage is an important element of the City's identity.

 Since incorporation as a Town in 1971, Markham has experienced significant growth, with a population increasing almost tenfold to just over 310,000 when the Town moved to City status on July 1, 2012.
-During this period Markham has also become a significant employment centre within the Regional Municipality of York (York Region) and the Greater Toronto Area (GTA), accommodating more than 160,000 workers.
+During this period Markham has also become a significant employment centre within York Region and the Greater Toronto Area (GTA), accommodating more than 160,000 workers.
 York Region has also grown since 1971.
 Today, York Region is the third most populous Region in the GTA and Provincial growth forecasts to 2031 anticipate more population and employment growth for York Region than any other GTA Region.